kailash-manasarovar/statement/docs/timeline/2023/october.md

 ## Tweets

 These are a selection of tweets from this period which relate to everything that has been happening.
 Most of them have been translated, a lot, so I assume the Spanish are reading them.
 Many of these tweets are confirmation of what has been going on.

+!!! important
+    - I'm realizing everyone is reading my tweets.
+I don't know how as I don't get all that much activity on them but everyone seems to know everything I've said.
+    - A lot of my tweets have the intention of flushing the audience out, to see how far my reach goes.
+    - I find out literally everyone in the town knows everything about me, and every tiny thing I've said online, and likely a lot of lies too because they all hate me.

 ### @1frgvn